buenorc/interwave_milada/output/README.md

 # Output results from Interwave Analyzer - Lake Milada

 Interwave Analyzer has been run for station West and East through data from 01/07/2015 (00H:00M) to  31/07/2015 (23H:55M).
-The seeting used to obtain this two results is found in seetings folder
+The settings used to obtain this two results is found in settings folder